PlainsightAI/legacy-docs/rules.md

 ## Introduction

-Rules define how the Sense Pipeline and Rule Engine response to events coming from mobile and IoT devices.
-There are three major components name, logicalCondition, and actions.
-Name is the user displayable name for the rule.  logicalCondition is the condition that if true triggers the rule.
-Actions is a list of actions that are executed as the result of the logicalCondition evaluating to true.
+Rules define how the Sense Pipeline and Rule Engine respond to events that come from mobile and IoT devices.
+Rules have three major components: name, logicalCondition and actions.
+The first is the rule's user displayable name; the second, the condition that triggers the rule when met; the last, a list of actions that are executed when the logicalCondition evaluates to true.

 ```json
 {